 Assessment Report of the Intergovernmental Panel on Climate Change (IPCC).

 The report established how human activity (burning fossil fuels and changes in land-use) is modifying the global climate, with temperature rises projected for the next 100 years that could affect human welfare and the environment.

-Over the next century, this warming trend, and changes in precipitation patterns, are expected to continue and be accompanied by a rise in sea level and increased frequency of extreme weather events.”
+Over the next century, we expect this warming trend, and changes in precipitation patterns to continue and be accompanied by a rise in sea level and increased frequency of extreme weather events.”